mominasadullahkhan/DataScienceProjects/MovieReviewClassifierWebApp/readme.txt

 • Model implemented using a Hashing Vectorizer and Logistic Regression Classifier in Python.

 Implementation of the app can be found at https://mominkhan.pythonanywhere.com

+The code for the trained model can be found in the file modelbeforepickledump.ipynb